ntoll/ntoll.github.io/posts/why-computers-3.md

-Remember, propositional logic doesn't care about the meaning of the propositions ("the Queen is present", "the Prince of Wales is present"), so the circuit's behaviour could be generalised to represent "A and B" or "A or B".
+Remember, propositional logic doesn't care about the meaning of the propositions ("the Queen is present", "the Prince of Wales is present"), so the circuits' behaviour could be generalised to represent "A and B" or "A or B".

 Here's the diagram for the "and" circuit: